-Why is the draft regulation important?
+Why is the proposed regulation important?

 Hydrofluorocarbons, or HFCs, are greenhouse gases that are thousands of times more powerful than carbon dioxide.
 It makes sense to stop using them when there are alternatives available that are safer for human health and the environment.

-Who does this draft regulation apply to?
+Who does this proposed regulation apply to?